seanbreckenridge/evry/README.md

 pythonanywhere:Will next be able to run in '55 days, 13 hours, 56 minutes, 18 seconds' (4802178196ms)
 ```

+If you wanted to 'reset' a task, you could do: `rm ~/.local/share/evry/data/<tag name>`; removing the tag file.
+The next time that `evry` runs, it'll assume its a new task, and exit successfully.

 ### How I use this

 I have certain jobs (e.g. scraping websites for metadata, using [selenium](https://www.selenium.dev/) to [login to some website and click a button](https://github.com/seanbreckenridge/pythonanywhere-3-months), updating specific packages (e.g. [running `brew cask upgrade --greedy` on mac](https://github.com/seanbreckenridge/dotfiles/blob/e11aea908ec4f2dd111143ebfe5d6a4eb07e268c/.config/zsh/functions/update#L11))) that I want to run periodically.